 - Change the employment terms for current H-1B employees (i.e. location, responsibilities, duties, etc.)

 - Transfer an H-1B status to a different employers

 - Allow the worker to be employed in a second position

 Petitions received by USCIS between April 2nd, 2018 and April 6th, 2018 had equal chances of selection in the lottery.
 This means that all petitions submitted within the given time frame were processed regardless of whether a petition was received on the 1st or the 5th.
 Submitting earlier does not increase your chances of being selected.
 However, master’s degree petitions are counted in both the advanced degree cap and the regular cap, raising the chances of selection.

 H-1B Visa Lottery 2019-20 Important Dates

-Other petitioners can expect to find out about the results of the lottery selection in the coming weeks (35-40 days).
-Some people are already receiving notices of receipt.
+Petitioners can expect to find out about the results of the lottery selection in the weeks (35-40 days) after the lottery has been conducted.
 Those petitions that have been selected are to be sent to the adjudicating service center.
 Afterward, an EAC number will be issued to monitor the ongoing status.